 Customer Identification Program verification rules

 Banks must hold customer verification data for a minimum of five years, even after the account has been closed.
-Similarly, when the above personal information cannot be verified, a Customer Identification Program has specific rules in place to determine whether the account can still be opened legally.
+Similarly, when the above personal information cannot be verified, there shoukd be certain CIP regulations in place to determine whether the account can still be opened legally.

-Customers verified through the CIP will also be scanned through Federal Government databases.
+Customers who undergo the CIP verification will also be scanned through Federal Government databases.
 These include ‘lists’ of known suspected terrorists or terrorist organizations to ensure the bank can be confident they are doing business with a person or business who are not engaged in illegal practices.

 How digital identity verification helps your Customer Identification Program